Our history

 History

-CBS was founded in 1899 in response to the need for independent, reliable information to facilitate a deeper understanding of societal issues.
+CBS was founded in 1899 in response to the need for independent, reliable information to facilitate a deeper understanding of social issues.
 CBS fulfils that role to this day.
 The organisation has since evolved into an innovative knowledge organisation, constantly adopting new technologies and developments to maintain its autonomy and the quality of its data.

 In 2024, CBS will be celebrating two milestones in its history: the 125th anniversary of its founding and the 50th anniversary of its Heerlen office.